-Engage parking brake before starting the engine.
+Engage parking brake and move the gear selector lever in either "P" or "N" position before starting the engine.

-Move gearshift lever to neutral (selector lever positions "P" or "N" on automatic transmissions).

 Turn key to steering lock position 2.
 The charge indicator lamp should come on.

 Cold Engine

 Turn key in steering lock clockwise to the stop.
 Do not depress accelerator.
 Release key only when the engine is firing regularly.